 Development of Innovative Construction Systems with Glued Laminated Timber and Glass

-AIDIMA (Wood, Furniture and Packaging Technology Institute) is a non-profit making organization, which is active throughout Spain.
-AIDIMA’s function is to provide innovative solutions for the Spanish forestry, wood and furniture sector by researching and by transferring knowledge gained through their research efforts and experience.
+AIDIMA (Wood, Furniture and Packaging Technology Institute) is a non-profit making organization, active throughout Spain.
+AIDIMA provides innovative solutions for the Spanish forestry, wood, and furniture sector by researching and by transferring knowledge gained through their research efforts and experience.

-In the last years, with collaboration of the architects Manuel García Barbero and Kiyanshid Hedjri (Klimark) and other collaborators in various fields, this Institute has been working in research projects related to timber structures and parametric architecture, such as “Development of Supporting Structures based on Technical Timber and Laminated Glass” and “Development of Innovative Construction Systems with Glued Laminated Timber and Glass”.
+With the collaboration of the architects Manuel García Barbero and Kiyanshid Hedjri (Klimark) and others in various fields, this Institute has been working in research projects related to timber structures and parametric architecture, such as “Development of Supporting Structures based on Technical Timber and Laminated Glass” and “Development of Innovative Construction Systems with Glued Laminated Timber and Glass”.
 The Coordinator and Technical Manager of these projects has been Miguel Ángel Abián, Head of the Wood Technology and Biotechnology Department at AIDIMA.
 He was awarded a Schweighofer Innovation Prize in 2009.

 One of the aims of this project has been the development of an industrial and modular construction system for free forms with glued laminated timber and glass.
 To achieve this aim, software products as Rhino for form-shaping and EvoluteTools for the tessellation of free forms in few families of triangles with the same length of sides, have been used.